azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 DevOps kit team releases the newer version of the AzSK module on 15th of every month.
 It is recommended that you upgrade your org's AzSK version to the latest available version to ensure that your org is up to date with the latest security controls and features.
 You need to follow the steps below to smoothly upgrade AzSK version for your org:

-1. Install latest AzSK module in local machine with the help of common setup command
+1. Install latest AzSK module in your local machine with the help of common setup command

    ```PowerShell
    # Use -Force switch as and when required